 If you have time to devote to another job, and you own your own car, check out ride-sharing companies like Uber or Lyft, which make it pretty easy to earn a few hundred extra dollars a week for driving other people around.
 There's also TaskRabbit, which allows you to complete chores and other tasks for people who don't have the time.
 If you need more ways to add some extra cash to your income, our post on nine legitimate ways to earn money from home can help.

 You don't have to leave home to earn extra cash - sometimes it's as easy as switching banks.
-You can earn up to $350 from Chase for opening new checking and savings accounts, and if you're a student, you can earn a $50 bonus for doing the same.
+You can earn up to $350 from Chase for opening new checking and savings accounts.

 4. Consolidate your debt.